Landsat program: Spatial and spectral resolution

 An advantage of Landsat imagery, and remote sensing in general, is that it provides data at a synoptic global level that is impossible to replicate with in situ measurements.
-However, there are tradeoffs between the local detail of the measurements (radiometric resolution, number of spectral bands) and the spatial scale of the area being measured.
-Landsat imagery is coarse in spatial resolution compared to using other remote sensing methods, such as imagery from airplanes.
-Compared to other satellites, Landsat’s spatial resolution is relatively high, yet revisit time is relatively less frequent.
+However, there are tradeoffs between the local detail of the measurements (radiometric resolution, number of spectral bands) and the spatial scale of the measured area.
+Landsat imagery is coarse in spatial resolution compared to other remote sensing methods, such as imagery from airplanes.
+Landsat's spatial resolution is relatively high compared to other satellites, yet its revisit time is relatively less frequent.